hal/elemento/docs/intl.md

 Elemento supports most of the classes from the [ Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) JavaScript API.

-In addition to the actual mappings, Elemento implements the builder pattern using enums to create the options easily and in a type-safe manner.
-Here are some examples:
+In addition to the actual mappings, Elemento introduces enums, implements the builder pattern, and a fluent API to create the options in a type-safe manner.
+Here are some examples (most of them following the MDN examples):

 ## Date and Time Formatting